whitedemon938/Turnstile-Solver/README.md

   <h2 align="center">Cloudflare - Turnstile Solver</h2>
   <p align="center">
 A Python-based solution for solving Cloudflare Turnstile challenges quickly (4-6 seconds solve time).
-The script uses patchright library to interact with web pages and solve the challenges without running additional browser instances.
+The script uses patchright library to interact with web pages and solve the challenges with optimized browser management.
     <br />
     <br />
     <a href="https://discord.cyberious.xyz">💬 Discord</a>